‘Clients’ or ‘Customers’?

 Financial advisers will be transitioning into the FMCA regime as part of the Financial Services Legislation Amendment Bill.

 During the transition, it is likely financial advisers and their head groups / aggregators / employers will be reviewing internal and external documentation.
-When undertaking this work and when starting to talk to advisers about the changes, Strategi recommends checking that the terminology used in reference to your clients is, if necessary, changed from customers to clients.1
+When undertaking this work and when starting to talk to advisers about the changes, Strategi recommends checking that the terminology used in reference to your clients is, if necessary, changed from customers to clients.
+Note this does NOT apply in relation to AML/CFT requirements where the use of ‘customer’ in relation to customer due diligence remains correct and should NOT be changed.

 Why this change?